Cleveland Clinic logo

 Diagnosis and Tests

-Your healthcare provider will perform a comprehensive physical examination and ask questions about your symptoms and family history.
+Your healthcare provider will examine you and ask questions about your symptoms and family history.
 They may also take:

-• A skull X-ray (cephalometric radiograph), which shows a side view of your face, including your jaw joints and occlusion (how your teeth fit together).
+• A skull X-ray (cephalometric radiograph), which shows a side view of your face, including your jaw joints and how your teeth fit together

-• Dental impressions, which are used to create a model of your teeth.
+• Dental impressions, which your provider can use to create a model of your teeth and see how pronounced a misaligned bite is

 Management and Treatment